noxthot/ss22_julia_workshop/pages/hpc/performance.md

 # How to measure performance in Julia

-For that, we recall the loops example from the introduction to [loops](../../introduction/loops.html) and include the simple `@time` macro.
+For that, we recall the vector summation example from the introduction to [function](../../introduction/functions) and include the simple `@time` macro.
 ```julia:./code/performance.jl
 function mysum(a)
     result = zero(eltype(a))